bmelinden/uncertainSPT/README.txt

-2) EMhmm, a variational EM algorithm that performs maximum likelihood inference in a diffusive hidden Markov model, where both motion blur and localization uncertainty are included in the model, through an extension of the Berlund model for single-state diffusion [1].
+2) EMhmm, a variational EM algorithm that performs maximum likelihood inference in a diffusive hidden Markov model, where both motion blur and localization uncertainty are included in the model, through an extension of the Berglund model for single-state diffusion [1].

 The code runs on matlab, with some inner loops implemented in C/C++.
 Binaries for 64 bit linux and max OS are included.